HealthInfo Canterbury

 A knock to your head or face can also cause more serious injuries.
 You should go to the hospital Emergency Department as soon as possible if:

-Usually a doctor can tell your nose is broken from the way your nose looks.
+A health professional will usually be able to tell your nose is broken from the way it looks.

-You probably won't need an X-ray of your broken nose unless your doctor thinks another bone in your face is broken.
+You will probably not need an X-ray of your broken nose unless your health professional thinks another bone in your face is broken.

 Most broken noses can be managed at home.
-To reduce swelling, hold an icepack against your nose for 15 minutes, once an hour, for the first few days.
-Make sure there is a cloth between the ice and your skin, so you don't damage your skin.
+To reduce swelling, hold an ice pack against your nose for 15 minutes, once an hour for the first few days.
+Make sure there is a cloth between the ice and your skin, so you do not damage your skin.

 The swelling will usually go down after a week, and the bruising will go in about two weeks.

-If your nose is severely broken, you may need to get it straightened (realigned) by an otolaryngologist – previously called an ear, nose, and throat (ENT) specialist.
-It's best to do this within two weeks of the injury.
+If your nose is severely broken, you may need to get it straightened (realigned) by an otolaryngologist.
+Otolaryngologists were previously called ear, nose, and throat (ENT) specialists.
+It is best to do this within two weeks of the injury.
 You might need to wait till there is less swelling before your doctor can decide if your nose needs to be straightened.

-Usually, you will be given a local anaesthetic that can numb your nose for two to four hours before straightening.
+You will usually be given a local anaesthetic that can numb your nose for two to four hours before straightening.
 If you are unhappy with either how you are breathing or the shape of your nose, ACC might cover the cost of private surgery.
-Talk to your doctor about this.
+Talk to your health professional about this.

 On the next page: Caring for your broken nose after surgery